MegaLoler/GB-BOOT/README.md

 ## Programs

-`romloader.gb` is the inital ROM image which copies the gbboot image into WRAM and branches execution to it.
+`romloader.gb` is the inital ROM image which copies the GB BOOT image into WRAM and branches execution to it.
 `gbboot.bin` is the main GB BOOT program.
 It is a 2KB WRAM image and is first loaded by `romloader.gb`.
 `serialloader.bin` is the program that offers the SERIAL BOOT functionality.
 It is first loaded into VRAM (with the LCD disabled) by `gbboot.bin` and then loads a WRAM image over serial into WRAM and branches execution to it from there.

 ## Todo

-Basically everything so far.
-XD It's only just begun, silly.
+So far only basic cart info, cart branching, and rom and save dumping have been implemented.